sdatkinson/neural-amp-modeler/docs/active_learning_usage.md

 [`nam_full_configs/active_learning/`](../nam_full_configs/active_learning/):

 - `model.json` — `net.name = "ConcatLSTM"`, with architecture/loss mirroring PANAMA's LSTM
-  (3 layers, hidden_size 18, `train_burn_in`/`mask_first` 8192, pre-emph MRSTFT loss).
-Its
-  `params` block **must match** the params of the parametric production model you are capturing for.
+  (3 layers, hidden size 18, full BPTT, and MSE plus seven-resolution log-mel loss).
+Its `params` block **must match** the params of the parametric production model you are capturing for.
-  The learning rate is sqrt-scaled to the batch size (≈0.005 at batch 20); the capture-app path sets it automatically, and this example carries a value matching its own `batch_size`.
-- `learning.json` — 150 epochs at `batch_size` 32. **Convergence note:** the ConcatLSTM proxy is a
-  tiny model on a tiny dataset, so what limits convergence is the *number of gradient updates*, not throughput.
-Size the batch for many steps per epoch (roughly `train_windows / 30`), **not** to fill
+- `learning.json` — PANAMA's 50 epochs and learning rate 0.008.
+At runtime, each worker
-  memory: a memory-filling batch collapses a round-0 set to a handful of steps per epoch and the model never fits.
-The capture-app runner (`al_runner.compute_al_batch_size`) does this automatically; if you edit this file by hand, keep `batch_size` small for a small set.
-The `val_dataloader.batch_size` is deliberately *larger* (memory-bounded, not step-bounded): validation does no backprop, and ESR is a ratio, so validation should run in as few batches as possible (ideally one) or `val_loss` — and the best-checkpoint pick — drifts with the batch count.
+  chooses a memory-fitting physical batch and `accumulate_grad_batches` so the effective optimizer batch remains close to 512 across 16–24 GB GPUs.
+The `val_dataloader.batch_size` is independently memory-bounded: validation does no backprop, and ESR is a ratio, so validation should run in as few batches as possible (ideally one) or `val_loss` — and the best-checkpoint pick — drifts with the batch count.
 The accelerator is rewritten at runtime to `cuda → mps → cpu`, so it is device-agnostic.
 Unlike PANAMA (which skips in-loop validation), our